 PROVO It's human nature to make comparisons.

-And a lot of football fans who have watched Timpview play the last two seasons like to debate which Thunderbirds team was strongest defensively.
-It's a debate that's hard for either side to win, convincingly.
+And a lot of football fans who have watched Timpview play the past two seasons like to debate which Thunderbirds team was strongest defensively.
+It's a debate that's hard for either side to win convincingly.
 Both the 2006 Timpview defense and this year's version have posted some fairly impressive numbers.
 One thing most agree on, however, is that the Thunderbirds have been the state's top prep defensive team now for two straight seasons.

-"Our defense has really evolved into what is with little changes we've made over the past 10 years," Timpview coach Louis Wong said.
+"Our defense has really evolved into what it is with little changes we've made over the past 10 years," Timpview coach Louis Wong said.
 "But it's a good feeling having people look at our defense and thinking like they do.
 And right now, I do feel that it is the best defense in the state."

-Last year the T-Birds' defense allowed just under six points per game, recorded five shutouts and had a stretch where they held opposing teams out of the end zone for 27 straight quarters.
+Last year the T-Birds' defense allowed just under six points per game, recorded five shutouts and had a stretch where players held opposing teams out of the end zone for 27 straight quarters.
 This year, Timpview has four shutouts and gives up a smidgen more than seven points per game.
-So far, they've given up a total of 20 points in three playoff games.
+So far, players have given up a total of 20 points in three playoff games.
 Numerically, at least when measuring by points allowed, last year's squad has a slight advantage.
 But some say that's only because the T-Birds substituted much more this season in the second half when games were well in hand.

 Arguably, no Utah team in recent years has been better at confusing opponents with its defensive schemes a style of defense that Timpview's coaches call "controlled chaos."